10.1.4.2.3. Wallet Unit Attestation Issuance¶

 issparameter MUST match the Wallet Provider's URL identifier (WP_143g).

-Upon successful completion of all checks, the Wallet Provider issues a Wallet App Attestation valid for less than 24 hours (WP_144), and a Wallet Unit Attestation valid for at least one month.
+Upon successful completion of all checks, the Wallet Provider issues a Wallet Unit Attestation valid for at least one month.

-Step 29 (Wallet App and Wallet Unit Attestation Issuance Response): Upon successful completion, the Wallet Provider MUST return a confirmation response using status code 200 and Content-Type application/json, containing the Wallet App and Wallet Unit Attestations signed by the Wallet Provider.
-The Wallet provider MUST return the Wallet App Attestation in at least three formats: JWT, SD-JWT and mdoc.
-The Wallet Instance will then perform security and integrity verification of the Wallet App and Wallet Unit Attestations received in addition to trust verification of its Issuer (WP_030–031).
+Step 28 (Wallet Unit Attestation Issuance Response): Upon successful completion, the Wallet Provider MUST return a confirmation response using status code 200 and Content-Type application/json, containing the Wallet Unit Attestations signed by the Wallet Provider in the JWT format.
+The Wallet Instance will then perform security and integrity verification of the Wallet Unit Attestations received in addition to trust verification of its Issuer (WP_030–031).

 Below is a non-normative example of the response.